michelemarcon14-a11y/michelemarcon14-a11y.github.io/spring-analysis.md

 By solving the linear systems for the constraint reactions, the analysis highlighted critical behaviors depending on the number of active coils ($n$):

 *   **Asymptotic Stabilization:** The structural influence of the cylindrical constraint (slider) compared to a free spring strongly fluctuates for low coil counts, but stabilizes asymptotically for *n* > 30, where the difference in axial deflection becomes negligible.
-*   **Classic Theory Validation:** When comparing the rigorous mathematical derivation of the free spring with the simplified textbook formulation (assuming small pitch angles and adial loads), the displacement models showed a discrepancy of **less than 1% (ratio of 0.9943)**.
+*   **Classic Theory Validation:** When comparing the rigorous mathematical derivation of the free spring with the simplified textbook formulation (assuming small pitch angles and axial loads), the displacement models showed a discrepancy of **less than 1% (ratio of 0.9943)**.
 This confirms that classical textbook formulations correctly operate with a slight margin of safety.

 <div align="center">
   <img src="grafici_insieme.png" width="80%">